joba-1/Corona_Model/README.md

 CHECK BACK IF THIS REFERS TO ./input_data/coefficients/location_coefficients.csv
 --->
 Geodata:\
-Files with geo-information for each modelled world which are required to initiate the respective world are found as csv-files in the directory ```./input_data/geo/```.
+Files with geo-information for each modelled world which are required to initiate the respective world are found as csv-files in the directory ```./input_data/geo/```.\
+For the two communities mainly used in our studies, Gangelt and Heinsberg, we provide two different geo-information files, one reflecting the entire community and population, one representing only 10% of the buildings and population.
+The reduced geofile can be used for faster testing of model features.

 Demographic information:\
-We used data about household sizes and household compositions from the German Zensus 2011 to initialize demographically reasonable agent populations.
+We used data about household sizes and household compositions from the German Zensus 2011 to initialize demographically reasonable agent populations and household compositions.
 The corresponding input files are found in directory ```./input_data/demographics```.

 Schedule Definition:\
 The schedules which define agent-routines are provided as csv-files in the directory ```./input_data/schedules/```.